tomlaws/hikee/progress.md

 5. add recording mode (determine region by the recorded path as well)
 6. allow custom map provider
 TODO:
+emergency update
-add land dep logo on the map face emergency update check inside hong kong date filter offline mode
+check if the user location is in hong kong date filter offline mode ui when location permission is rejected